Click on names to see biographical information and photos.

 Matthew Troy

-Matthew Troy is the Music Director and Conductor of the Western Piedmont Symphony and a conductor with a mission to make classical music accessible to everyone and to program concerts that are socially meaningful and relevant.
+Matthew Troy is currently the Music Director of the Western Piedmont Symphony.
 He has conducted orchestras across the country including the North Carolina Symphony, Rochester Philharmonic, Oklahoma City Philharmonic, Portland Symphony, Greensboro Symphony, University of North Carolina School of the Arts Symphony, Salisbury Symphony and others.
-Maestro Troy is familiar to North Carolina audiences due to his previous work as Associate Conductor with the Winston-Salem Symphony and as the Music Director of the Piedmont Wind Symphony.
-He has been on the conducting staff with the Oklahoma City Philharmonic since 2010 and has led over 150 performances with the orchestra.
-Troy has led performances with many internationally renowned pops and classical artists, including Jennifer Koh, Tai Murray, Ben Folds, Boyz II Men, Pink Martini, Dee Dee Bridgewater, Midori, Judy Collins, Anthony Dean Griffey, Eileen Ivers, Texas Tenors, The Wailers, Dmitry Vorobiev, Bryan Wallick, and many others.
-Maestro Troy is known for innovative programming and partnerships, deep community involvement, and support for music education.
+In the 2024-2024 season, he will debut with the Sarasota Orchestra and Tallahassee Symphony.
+As a violist, Troy is a member of Utah Festival Opera and Music Theater in the summer.
+Maestro Troy has previously served as Associate Conductor with the Winston-Salem Symphony and as Music Director of the Piedmont Wind Symphony.
+From 2010-2023 Troy was on the conducting staff of the Oklahoma City Philharmonic where he conducted over 150 performances.
+Troy has led performances with many internationally renowned artists, including Jennifer Koh, Tai Murray, Wu Man, Ben Folds, Boyz II Men, Pink Martini, Dee Dee Bridgewater, Midori, Judy Collins, Anthony Dean Griffey, Eileen Ivers, Texas Tenors, The Wailers and many others.
+Maestro Troy is known for innovative programming, innovative partnerships and support for music education.

 Advisory Board